Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Basilique Saint Seurin.

-The famous pilgrim route of Camino de Santiago de Compostela, also known as The Way of St James, winds its way through the city for 8.4 kilometers, this is part of the Camino Francés or French Way.
-There are three interesting churches along the route that are well worth visiting.
+The famous pilgrim route of Camino de Santiago de Compostela, also known as The Way of St James, winds through the city for 8.4 kilometers; this is part of the Camino Francés or French Way.
+Three interesting churches along the route are well worth visiting.

 The eleventh-century Saint Seurin Basilica is the first of them.
 Also from the same period, Saint André Cathedral is well known for its 66-meter belfry – known as Pey Berland – which offers great views over the city.